isomerpages/govtech-stp/_travellers-from-china/00c-rgl-faq.md

 #### 15. Why was my application rejected and what can I do?

 SafeTravel Pass applications may be rejected for reasons, including the following:

-: a.
-The quota for the week of entry that the application was submitted was fully utilised.
+1. The quota for the week of entry that the application was submitted was fully utilised.
 In this situation, you may consider submitting an application for a SafeTravel Pass for a different week of entry.
-: b.
-Application filed out of permissible window, i.e. not within 20 to 7 working days prior to departure.
+2. Application filed out of permissible window, i.e. not within 20 to 7 working days prior to departure.
 In this situation, please ensure that you submit the application earliest 20 working days prior to the date of entry into Singapore, and latest 7 working days before the date of entry into Singapore.
-: c.
-Inadequate information provided.
+3. Inadequate information provided.

 #### 16. I have submitted the necessary supporting documents prior to my departure from China to Singapore.
 Why did I receive a notification that the submission was unsuccessful?